WakeelAdekunleKasali/Consulting-Project/README.md

 # Consulting-Project

 This repository comprises two categories: selected statistical consulting reports and research deliverables.
 Each report addresses a biomedical or clinical question using sound statistical methodology and clear communication for non-technical audiences.
 The consulting reports often include coding snippets and practical guides for physicians.
-The research section features undergraduate projects—where I independently led the design, analysis, and interpretation—and my recently completed Master’s project (3-credit), which is undergoing final refinements based on supervisor feedback prior to publication.
+The research section features undergraduate projects - where I independently led the design, analysis, and interpretation—and my recently completed Master’s project (3-credit), which is undergoing final refinements based on supervisor feedback prior to publication.

 ---